Jenna Mattison

-Jenna Mattison, born Jenna Mattison Mirza (born August 7, 1976) is an American actress, screenwriter, producer, and director.
+Jenna Mattison, born Jenna Mattison Mirza is an American actress, screenwriter, producer, and director.

 Early life

 Mattison was born in India, with her family moving to Chicago when she was 7 years old.
 From an early age, she became self conscious about her ethnicity, growing up in a mostly white neighborhood.
 She cited her name as one of the reasons she struggled to land acting roles in her early career, and opted to change her stage name to Jenna Mattison.

 Early career

 Mattison moved to Hollywood in the late 90's, and would her dye her hair while avoiding any sort of natural tan in order to look white-passing.
 Some of Mattison's early roles included bit parts in Married... with Children, Party of Five and Melrose Place.

 While working at The Laugh Factory as a cocktail waitress, Mattison began working on a screenplay, which she viewed catharsis while dealing with an unhappy relationship at the time.
 After a chance encounter with a Hollywood producer, Mattison's script was greenlit, and the romantic comedy Fish Without a Bicycle was released and published as her first independent film, with Mattison as the lead writer, co-producer, and star of the film.
 Fish Without a Bicycle premiered at the 2003 Cannes Film Festival.
+Mattison also wrote and produced the 2012 crime drama For the Love of Money, inspired by the real-life story of an Israeli gangster.